oracle/docker-images/OracleDatabase/SingleInstance/README.md

     ORACLE EDITION:

 This parameter modifies the software home binaries but it doesn't have any effect on the datafiles.
 So, if existing datafiles are reused to bring up the database, the same ORACLE_EDITION must be passed as the one used to create the datafiles for the first time.

+#### Setting the SGA and PGA memory (Supported from 19.3.0 release)

+The SGA and PGA memory can be set during the first time when database is created by passing the SGA_SIZE and PGA_SIZE parameter to the docker run command.
+The user must provide the values in MB and without any units appended to the values (For example: -e SGA_SIZE=1536).
+These parameters are optional and dbca calculates these values if they aren't provided.

 #### Changing the admin accounts passwords